elgopher/batch/README.md

 ## Scaling out

-Single Go http server is able to handle up to 10-50k of requests per second on a commodity hardware.
+Single Go http server is able to handle up to tens of thousands of requests per second on a commodity hardware.
 This is a lot, but very often you also need:

 * high availability (if one server goes down you want other to handle the traffic)
 * you want to handle hundred thousands or millions of requests per second